Skip to main content

 });

-const recentConversations = await memoryStorage
+const recentConversations = await memoryStorage.queryConversations({

-// Pagination support
+// Pagination via limit/offset

-// Get conversation with user validation
+// Get a conversation by ID

-const conversation = await memoryStorage.getUserConversation("conversation-id", "user-123");
+const conversation = await memoryStorage.getConversation("conversation-id");

 // Create and update conversations